sfigg/commercialization-public/docset/design/device-experiences/docking.md

 </tbody>
 </table>

-#### Wired docking device recommendations
+#### Wired dock (device) recommendations

-The end goal of these docking recommendations is so that all docks work with all Windows systems.
+The end goal of these docking recommendations is to maximize compatibility and interoperability.
 For docks that support other USB Type-C alternate modes (such as Thunderbolt 3), we strongly recommend they also support the following specifications in addition to ensure interoperability with all systems.
+These recommendations are in addition to the [Windows Hardware Compatibility Specifications](../compatibility/index.md).

 <table>
 <tbody>
 <tr>
 <th align="left" valign="top">Dock connection to the system</th>
-<td>The recommended system connection is through USB Type-C. This connection should include at a minimum:
+<td>We recommend that the dock connect to the system by using USB Type-C. At a minimum, the dock's USB Type-C connector should support the following features:
 <ul>
-  <li>USB Data, with <a href="http://www.usb.org/developers/ssusb">USB 3.1 Gen 2</a> being optimal, to enable USB-connected peripheral devices</li>
+  <li>USB Data (<a href="http://www.usb.org/developers/ssusb">USB 3.1 Gen 2</a>) to enable USB-connected peripheral devices</li>
-  <li><a href="http://www.usb.org/developers/powerdelivery/">USB PD</a> power provider for charging a system while it is docked, with a minimum power of 30 watts</li>
+  <li><a href="http://www.usb.org/developers/powerdelivery/">USB Power Delivery (PD)</a> power provider for charging a system while it is docked, with a minimum power of 30 watts, following the PD power rules (see section 10 of the Power Delivery specification); for additional information, see the Power Budget Policy Section</li>
   <li>USB Type-C <a href="https://www.vesa.org/wp-content/uploads/2016/10/USB-DevDays-DisplayPort-Alternate-Mode-2016-final4.pdf">DisplayPort Alternate Mode</a>, pin assignments C and D, with support for HBR and HBR2 signaling on those pin assignments (and pin assignments E and F, if supported), and the ability to sink DisplayPort on at least two DisplayPort lanes for all supported pin assignments</li>
 </ul>
 <p>Also, please see "Note on USB-C Alternate Modes" if you plan on including an alternate mode other than DisplayPort over USB Type-C alternate mode.</p>